lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

    :alt: Folder list in Storage page

 There are two types of storage folders.
-User folders can be created by normal users, and you can see that there is one user icon in the Type panel.
+User folders can be created by normal users, and you can see that there is one user button in the Type column.
-On the other hand, Project folders can be recognized by an icon with multiple users in the panel.
+On the other hand, Project folders can be recognized by an button with multiple users in the column.
 Project folders are created by domain admins, and normal users can only see project folders created for the project in which the users belong.